 Masters study must fit around your lifestyle, so identifying the mode of study that's right for you is essential.

 Full-time study is the most common, and suits continuing students.
 You'll work intensively for the duration of the programme, achieving your qualification as quickly as possible.
-Contact hours vary from course to course, but full-time study involves several lectures and seminars each week.
+Contact hours vary, but full-time study involves several lectures and seminars each week.
 Alternatively, it could require you to attend university from 9am to 5pm every weekday.
 Business, law and science courses generally require more contact time than programmes in arts and humanities.
 Regardless, you'll be expected to dedicate six to seven hours per day to self-study.

-Part-time study, meanwhile, is primarily aimed at students with family commitments and/or in full-time employment.
+Part-time study is primarily aimed at students with family commitments and/or in full-time employment.
 You'll usually study for around 20 hours every week.
-While qualification takes longer - often two to four years - teaching is flexible, and lectures and seminars take place during the daytime or evening.
-Sessions are commonly hosted during the weekends or even recorded for students to access online.
-Full-time work and part-time study is particularly popular with those who are self-funding their course.
+While qualification takes longer - often two to four years - teaching is flexible, and lectures and seminars take place during the day or evening.
+Sessions are commonly hosted over weekends or even recorded for students to access online.
+Working while studying is particularly popular with those who are self-funding their course.

 Other modes of study worth considering include:

-• Blended learning - combines face-to-face classroom time with online learning.
+- Blended learning - combines face-to-face classroom time with online learning.
 You can interact with lecturers, tutors and fellow students, while also working from home.
+Learn more about blended learning.

 Search for part-time and distance learning Masters.